U.S. imposes sweeping human rights sanctions on China, Myanmar and N Korea | Law-Order

 The United States on Friday imposed extensive human rights-related sanctions on dozens of people and entities tied to China, Myanmar, North Korea and Bangladesh, and added Chinese artificial intelligence company SenseTime Group to an investment blacklist.

-As a result it will fall under an investment ban for U.S. investors.
+As a result the company will fall under an investment ban https://www.reuters.com/business/chinas-sensetime-discussing-fate-767-mln-hong-kong-ipo-with-exchange-sources-2021-12-10 for U.S. investors.
+SenseTime is close to selling 1.5 billion shares in an initial public offering (IPO).
+After news of the Treasury restrictions earlier this week, the company began discussing https://www.reuters.com/business/chinas-sensetime-discussing-fate-767-mln-hong-kong-ipo-with-exchange-sources-2021-12-10 the fate of the planned $767 million offering with Hong Kong's stock exchange, two people with direct knowledge of the matter said.
 U.N. experts and rights groups estimate more than a million people, mainly Uyghurs and members of other Muslim minorities, have been detained in recent years in a vast system of camps in China's far-west region of Xinjiang.

+China denies abuses in Xinjiang, but the U.S. government and many rights groups say Beijing is carrying out genocide there.
+The Treasury said it was imposing sanctions on two Myanmar military entities and an organization that provides reserves for the military.
+The Directorate of Defense Industries, one of the entities targeted, makes weapons for the military and police that have been used in a brutal crackdown on opponents of the military’s Feb.
+1 coup.

+The Treasury also targeted four regional chief ministers, including Myo Swe Win, who heads the junta’s administration in the Bago region where the Treasury said at least 82 people were killed https://www.reuters.com/world/asia-pacific/myanmar-security-forces-with-rifle-grenades-kill-over-80-protesters-monitoring-2021-04-10 in a single day in April.
+Canada imposed sanctions against four entities affiliated with the Myanmar military government, while the United Kingdom imposed fresh sanctions against the military.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)